cgregori/DPDA/README.md

 This sphagetti code would go great with a slow-simmered bolognese, or you could even use it for pasta arrabiata!

-Here are some of the recipes I draw from:
+Here are some of the recipes I usually pull from:

 * [Pasta Bolognese](https://www.youtube.com/watch?v=sUZbfaYyL-s)